-Table Talk doesn’t focus on the needy in a particular area and uses the donations and volunteer work to help those all over the country.
+Table Talk doesn’t focus on the needy in a particular area.
 “I go anywhere I’m needed,” he says.
 “I have helped people in Georgia, South Carolina, Iowa and Indiana.”
 One of his next projects is to install a wheelchair ramp for a home in Clinton, Ind.

 He recalls a woman named Victoria who had a leak in her roof but could not afford to hire someone to do the repair.
 It only took Hutson 45 minutes to complete the job.

 “When I finished, she gave me a hug and kissed me on the cheek,” he says, “and I sat in my truck and just cried.
 That’s all the feedback I need.”

 For more information about Table Talk Ministries or to make donations, visit the website, www.tabletalkministries.org.

 Mechanic/photographer’s calendar series focuses on real women hard at work

 Photographer Sarah Lyon doesn’t hate the girlie calendars that populate auto mechanic shops.
 In fact, she made one recently that redefines the very idea of those flashy pin-ups with images of women hard at work in an industry that is almost exclusively male.